-- 9. "Bullying" means intentionally or knowingly committing an act that: - a. meets one of the following: - i. endangers the physical health or safety of a school employee or student; or - ii. involves any brutality of a physical nature such as whipping, beating, branding, calisthenics, bruising, electric shocking, placing of a harmful substance on the body, or exposure to the elements
+- 9. "Bullying" means intentionally or knowingly committing an act that: - endangers the physical health or safety of a school employee or student; or

-- iii. involves consumption of any food, liquor, drug, or other substance; or - iv. involves forced or coerced actions or activities of a sexual nature or with sexual connotations; or - v. involves other physical activity that endangers the physical health and safety of a school employee or student; or - vi. involves physically obstructing a school employee's or student's freedom to move; and - b. is done for the purpose of placing a school employee or student in fear of: - i. physical harm to the school employee or student; or - ii. harm to property of the school employee or student.
+- b. involves any brutality of a physical nature such as whipping, beating, branding, calisthenics, bruising, electric shocking, placing of a harmful substance on the body, or exposure to the elements involves forced or involuntary consumption of any food, liquor, drug, or other substance; or - c. involves forced or coerced actions or activities of a sexual nature or with sexual connotations; or - d. involves other physical activity that endangers the physical health and safety of a school employee or student; or - e. involves physically obstructing a school employee's or student's freedom to move; and - f. is done for the purpose of placing a school employee or student in fear of: - i. physical harm to the school employee or student; or - ii. harm to property of the school employee or student. - g.
 The conduct described above constitutes bullying regardless of whether the person against whom the conduct is committed directed, consented to, or acquiesced in, the conduct.